Acular (Ketorolac Trometamol)

 Drug Interactions

-Some medications may interfere with how Acular works, or Acular may affect how other medications work.
+Some medicines may interfere with how Acular works, and Acular may affect how other medicines work.

 • Other eye medicines including similar NSAIDs

-• Steroids (may slow healing after surgery when used together)
+• Any medicines that may slow healing after surgery

 Alcohol & Driving

-Take precautions with activities requiring clear vision after using Acular drops.
+Take precautions with activities requiring clear vision after using Acular eye drops.

 Alcohol